 The Right Balance Of Greens And Browns

 When adding raw organic materials to a compost pile, it’s important to balance the nitrogen-rich plant scraps, commonly known as greens, and carbon-rich leaves, woodchips, coffee grounds, and even bits of paper, known as browns.
+Ideally, a Carbon to Nitrogen Ratio of around 30:1, or about 3 to 1 by volume (this will depend on the Carbon to Nitrogen Ratio of the greens and browns added).

 If there’s not enough nitrogen, the microbes might not be able to increase the compost pile’s temperature enough to destroy most pathogens and harmful bacteria in the finished compost.
 But too much nitrogen and everything working to break down the compost will not be able to handle it and will release odorous ammonia gas.